Kream (song): Composition

 "Kream" is a spare, slow-bounce track with mentions of Sex Pistols band member Sid Vicious, Ice Cube and model Bella Hadid, referencing her viral "homeboy" interview, with "Keep that energy, gon' up that Hennessy (ass)/I need my bag quickly/Separate six-degrees, bitches said they know me/ Sex pistols, Sid Vicious, wet you when it's horny/Hit me on my Cash App, check it in the morning" [..]
 "And it's perfect timing, dream with the tanny/ Bella Hadid, homie could get it".

 Kream contains an interpolation from the Wu Tang Clan's "C.R.E.A.M.", written by GZA, Ghostface Killah, U God, Ol' Dirty Bastard, RZA, Inspectah Deck, Method Man and Raekwon and also from Raw Beat Mafia's "Dead End", written by Nima Jahanbin, Paimon Jahanbin, Isaac Hayes and David Porter.
 The song's title is an acronym that comes from the line "cash rules everything around me".

 Music video

-The music video, directed by Colin Tilley and filmed in Los Angeles, California, shows many women, including Azalea, twerking in a dark house with neon lighting.
-After a brief potential legal issue regarding the music video, which Azalea dubbed "Ovengate" on Twitter, the music video was released at 7 pm EST on 6 July 2018.
-As of February 2020, the music video for "Kream" had surpassed 215 million views making it Azalea's seventh video to achieve this milestone.
-Azalea twerks in the video and wears a revealing leotard and fishnet.
-Azalea twerks near an oven with money inside of it and writhes in bed with Tyga.
-The music video has a stripper theme to it.
+The music video was directed by Colin Tilley and filmed in Los Angeles, California.
+It is stripper-themed and features many women, including Azalea, twerking in a dark house with neon lighting.
+In another scene, Azalea is seen writhing in bed with Tyga.
+After a potential legal issue regarding the music video, which Azalea dubbed "Ovengate" on Twitter, the music video was released at 7pm EST on 6 July 2018.
+As of October 2024, the music video for "Kream" had surpassed 353 million views making it Azalea's seventh video to achieve this milestone.